AdityaMino/CMOS-SNN/README.md

 # CMOS-SNN
 Spiking neural networks (SNNs) have emerged as a  promising candidate for the next generation of neural  networks, mainly due to their alignment with biological neuron function, which may help to uncover brain mechanisms.
+This subthreshold CMOS implementation of the
+Izhikevich neuron model using Xschem and Skywater 130nm pdk, demonstrates a significant step towards biologically accurate neuromorphic hardware.
+Due to the extremely low energy consumption and supply voltage requirements, the circuit is suitable for use in large-scale spiking neural networks, neuromorphic processors and in embedded applications

 ## Schematic Of the Circiuit
 ![Screenshot from 2024-11-08 23-15-15](https://github.com/user-attachments/assets/e48f4e25-19fd-4f8e-ab67-213a934c1423)